 ith the new threshold for communication descriptors.

-Scope: global.

-Type: required.

-Intent: in.

 Specified as: an integer value greater than zero.

 Note: the threshold value is only queried by the library at the time a call to psb_cdall is executed, therefore changing the threshold has no effect on communication descriptors that have already been initialized.